Key Takeaway

 Could better brain health indirectly improve libido?

 In theory, reducing brain fog and improving cognitive function could increase overall vitality, which might subtly influence interest in intimacy.
-However, this indirect effect is minimal compared to addressing hormonal or vascular root causes of low libido directly.
+But this indirect effect is minimal compared to addressing hormonal or vascular root causes of low libido directly.

 What should I take for low libido?